ninathedev/why-am-i-doing-this/README.md

 Use markings right!

 Now you learned some punctuations
-Now use like a pro-o-owooah
+Now use it like a pro-o-oahhh
 Use markings right!